EAU Exchange Programme: A transformative experience with new techniques and learnings

 This conglomerate of AP-HP includes nearly 40 hospitals with eight dedicated to urology.
 Our visit focused on one of the largest urology departments renowned for its extensive use of the da Vinci Xi systems and innovative surgical approaches.

-Observing in a variety of robotic surgeries enhanced our technical skills in robotic-assisted procedures.
+Observing a variety of robotic surgeries enhanced our technical skills in robotic-assisted procedures.
 The high volume of surgeries allowed us to see a broad range of urological applications for the da Vinci Xi robotic systems.

 The availability of two da Vinci Xi systems and their use in 70-80% of urological procedures at AP-HP highlighted a significant difference.
 We were particularly intrigued by artificial urinary sphincter implantation where the device is placed around the prostate.
 This contrasts with the typical placement around the bulbous urethra, offering better stability and reduced risk of urethral erosion.